efguydan/Blood-Donor-Blood-Bank-Finder/README.md

 ## Blood Donors and Banks Finder
 Blood Donors and Banks Finder is an Android Application designed to effectively match Blood Seekers such as Hospitals with Blood Providers such as Hospitals.
-Private Blood Banks can act as both a Blood Provider and Blood Seeker
+Private Blood Banks are users that can act as both a Blood Provider and Blood Seeker

 ### Code Formatting